Rivian Automotive Inc. (RIVN)’s latest performance is not what we had anticipated - News Daemon

 Rivian Automotive Inc. (NASDAQ: RIVN) Trading Performance Indicators

-Rivian Automotive Inc. (RIVN) is currently performing well based on its current performance indicators.
-A quick ratio of 6.40 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 18.16.
+Here are Rivian Automotive Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 6.40.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 15.96.

 Technical Analysis of Rivian Automotive Inc. (RIVN)

-The latest stats from [Rivian Automotive Inc., RIVN] show that its last 5-days average volume of 19.44 million was inferior to 27.81 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 74.77%.
-Additionally, its Average True Range was 1.47.
+Rivian Automotive Inc. (NASDAQ: RIVN) saw its 5-day average volume 18.65 million, a negative change from its year-to-date volume of 26.88 million.
+As of the previous 9 days, the stock’s Stochastic %D was 16.32%.
+Additionally, its Average True Range was 1.42.

-During the past 100 days, Rivian Automotive Inc.’s (RIVN) raw stochastic average was set at 22.34%, which indicates a significant decrease from 56.69% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 61.85% in the past 14 days, which was lower than the 77.49% volatility it showed in the past 100 days.
+During the past 100 days, Rivian Automotive Inc.’s (RIVN) raw stochastic average was set at 9.23%, which indicates a significant increase from 8.69% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 55.84% in the past 14 days, which was lower than the 75.84% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $19.78, while its 200-day Moving Average is $28.82.
-Now, the first resistance to watch is $20.69.
-This is followed by the second major resistance level at $21.17.
-The third major resistance level sits at $21.76.
-If the price goes on to break the first support level at $19.62, it is likely to go to the next support level at $19.03.
-Assuming the price breaks the second support level, the third support level stands at $18.55.
+At the time of writing, stock’s 50-day Moving Average is $19.06, while its 200-day Moving Average is $28.60.
+Nevertheless, the first resistance level for the watch stands at $17.66 in the near term.
+At $18.01, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $18.39.
+If the price goes on to break the first support level at $16.94, it is likely to go to the next support level at $16.56.
+Assuming the price breaks the second support level, the third support level stands at $16.22.

 Rivian Automotive Inc. (NASDAQ: RIVN) Key Stats